9 Common Types of Ants in Florida

 Fire Ants

 Fire ants are one of the most common and most dreaded species of ant found in Florida.
-The American South has been inundated with these aggressive ants ever since the 1930s when they were imported from South America.
-Fire ants are recognized nationwide for their burning stings and their red warning appearance.
-These pests are not known to establish colonies indoors but they can be brought inside via potted plants.
+The American South has been inundated with these aggressive ants since the 1930s, when they were imported from South America.
+Fire ants are recognized nationwide for their burning stings and red warning appearance.
+These pests are not known to establish colonies indoors, but they can be brought inside via potted plants.

 You and your family can be at risk when fire ants establish colonies in your yard.
 Plants and grass can be affected by fire ant colonies.
-The fire ant is a very aggressive species, and they will attack any threat that disturbs the nest, including children and pets.
+The fire ants are a very aggressive species, and they will attack any threat that disturbs the nest, including children and pets.

 Image